adslbarxatov/xash3d-for-ESHQ/README.md

 # Xash3d for ESHQ
-Xash3d engine [v43/0.91 (rev 3737)] adaptation for ESHQ mod
+Xash3d engine v43/0.91 (rev 3737); adaptation for ESHQ mod
 #
 This engine modification created specially for [ESHQ mod](http://www.moddb.com/mods/eshq/) for Half-Life part 1.

 Modification based on old (from 2015) version of engine and may contain old bugs.
-But some new features may be useful for developers with the same mods plots.
+But some new features may be useful for developers with the same mods' plots.
 #
 Main changes touch client and server libraries, not engine core and menu.